-Keep out of the reach and sight of children
+Keep out of the sight and reach of children

-Do not take with any other paracetamol-containing products.
+Do not take with any other Paracetamol-containing products.

 Immediate medical advice should be sought in the event of an overdose, even if you feel well, because of the risk of delayed, serious liver damage.